krishaamer/green-filter-research/research/abstract.md

 requires extensive time for research.
 Sustainability-focused companies exist but it’s difficult to find and transact with them.
 People lack tools to build communities of sustainable impact.

+New Economics propose all sorts of new ideas, Donut Economy, Degrowth, Re The Progress Principle is a term coined by Teresa Amabile and Steven Kramer, says people like to see the number go up.
+@amabileProgressPrincipleUsing2011

 In this study I present an AI-assistant called “green filter” to empower regenerative financial activism.
 All interactions with businesses from